fhildeb/lukso-node-guide/6-blockchain-clients/02-network-theory.md

 - **Double Proposal**: If a validator proposes two different blocks during the same time slot.
 - **Surround Vote**: If a validator makes attestations that surround each other, meaning a later vote contradicts an earlier one in a way that isn't just an update.

 Without the slasher, slashed validators that have committed offenses might not be promptly removed from the validator set, which could theoretically affect network operation in certain situations.
+Running a slasher service can be resource-intensive.
+The slasher service needs to keep track of a significant amount of historical data to detect slashable offences, which can require substantial storage space and processing power.

 ### 6.2.7 Panelties